Afghan parliament sacks interior minister over security issues

 “I ask the president of the Islamic Republic of Afghanistan to announce another person for this position,” said speaker of parliament Abdul Rauf Ibrahimi after the ballot, in which Patang secured just 60 votes, against the 136 cast against him.

-President Hamid Karzai said he had not yet decided whether to accept the vote, as his administration tries to shore up stability ahead of presidential elections and a pullout of NATO troops, both due next year.
+It was unclear whether President Hamid Karzai would accept the result of the vote as his administration tries to shore up stability ahead of presidential elections and a pullout of NATO troops, both due next year.
+Karzai has previously opted to keep ministers in their roles in acting capacity after similar votes.

-Karzai said Patang would stay as acting minister while he sought legal advice from Afghanistan’s Supreme Court on the procedure, meaning a decision could take weeks or months.

-“Parliament has the right to make these impeachment decisions,” Karzai said.
-“But at the same time, I want to be clear the vote was based on accurate results and according to the law.”

 The sacking came on the day that America’s top military officer, General Martin Dempsey, chairman of the joint chiefs of staff, arrived in Kabul to try and reopen talks on an agreement for a reduced number of U.S. soldiers and advisers to stay in the country beyond next year’s withdrawal deadline.